DimitrK/orthos/readme.md

     * Less than
     * Greater than
     * Equals ( direct value comparisson)
-    * Same as ( value comparisson based on another's field value)
+    * Same as ( value comparisson based on another's field value.)
 * **Presents validation errors as:**
     * Object
     * Array
     * Raw HTML List

-    * Onyx Popup
+### **Enyo Veersion Compatibility**

+Orthos has been tested with EnyoJS v2.2 - v2.4 and seemed to work properly.

 ### **Integrating the library**

-If you are using [Enyo Bootplate](https://github.com/enyojs/enyo/wiki/Bootplate), as with any usual Enyo library just copy the `orthos` folder to the project's `lib` directory and update the `package.js` file to point to the `orthos` folder as well.
+If you are using [Enyo Bootplate](https://github.com/enyojs/enyo/wiki/Bootplate), as with any usual Enyo library just download & copy, clone or add as submodule the `orthos` library to the project's `lib` directory and update the `package.js` file to point to the `orthos` folder as well.
-In case you based your project in a different directory structure, include it wherever you see appropriate and make sure to update the nearest `package.js` file with the relative location of `orthos` folder.
+In case you based your project in a different directory structure, include it wherever you see appropriate and make sure to update your `package.js` file with the relative location of `orthos` folder from it.

 ```javascript